 When can a special audit be initiated?

-The Assistant Commissioner may initiate special audit, considering the nature and complexity of the case and interest of revenue.
-If he is of the opinion during any stage of scrutiny/enquiry/investigation that the value has not been correctly declared or the wrong credit has been availed then special audit can be initiated.
+The Assistant Commissioner may initiate the special audit, considering the nature and complexity of the case and interest of revenue.
+If he is of the opinion during any stage of scrutiny/ inquiry/investigation that the value has not been correctly declared or the wrong credit has been availed then special audit can be initiated.

-Special audit can be conducted even if the tax payers books have already been audited before.
+A special audit can be conducted even if the taxpayer’s books have already been audited before.

 The Assistant Commissioner (with the prior approval of the Commissioner) can order for special audit (in writing).
 The special audit will be carried out by a chartered accountant or a cost accountant nominated by the Commissioner.

 Time limit for special audit

 The auditor will have to submit the report within 90 days.
 This may be further extended by the tax officer for 90 days on an application made by the taxable person or the auditor.

 The expenses for examination and audit including the auditor’s remuneration will be determined and paid by the Commissioner.